zeux/calm/README.md

 # 😌 calm

-This is an implementation of language model inference, aiming to get maximum single-GPU single-batch hardware utilization for LLM architectures with a minimal implementation and minimal dependencies[^1].
+This is an implementation of language model inference, aiming to get maximum single-GPU single-batch hardware utilization for LLM architectures with a minimal implementation and no dependencies[^1].

 The goal of this project is experimentation and prototyping; it does not aim to be production ready or stable.
 It is heavily work in progress.